burrowdown/intro-to-git/README.md

-asdlkasdjflajksdf# Intro to git and GitHub
+its back... asdlkasdjflajksdf# Intro to git and GitHub

 This introductory lesson is designed to get students comfortable with basic git usage.